nidhicode7/nidhicode7/README.md

 ### 3️⃣ [🔗 Deepfake Detector](https://github.com/nidhicode7/Anaemia-Prediction)
 **Tech Stack:** Python, TensorFlow, Flask, FastAPI
-🔹 A machinelearning based system to detect the presence of Anaemia in a person with maxiimum accuracy.
+🔹 A machine learning based system to detect the presence of Anaemia in a person with maxiimum accuracy.